Should I Sell My House in 2026?

 >> AGENT ANSWERS: How do I live in my house while selling it?

-This is particularly true if your property requires some level of repair or redecoration, as is often the case.
-You must also factor in expenses such as your real estate agent’s fees and commissions, marketing and listing costs, and home staging.
+You must also factor in expenses such as your real estate agent’s fees and commissions, marketing and listing costs, home staging, and insurance costs, as these can all impact your net proceeds.

 Team Up With a Great Real Estate Agent